MGProduction/Sample-Games/NewG@me/PacManClone/README.md

 This projects show how to build a simple multiplatform game (a simple Pac Man Clone) - using openGL and openAL CodeBlocks and VS2008 solutions are provided

+Slides for this lesson (in Italian language) are available here: http://slides.com/marcogiorgini/a-simple-2d-game#/

 The game uses these resources: